soedinglab/CCMgen/README.md

 # CCMgen and CCMpredPy

-CCMgen is a Python toolkit for sampling protein-like sequences from a second-order Markov Randon Field model.
-By using second-order interactions, sampled protein sequences are more realistic than what can be sampled from e.g. a model using only a PSSM representation.
+This repository provides a Python toolkit for learning second-order Markov Random Field (MRF) models from multiple sequence alignments of a protein families and using these models for generating realistic synthetic protein sequences.

-CCMgen is accompanied by CCMpredPy, a fast Python implementation of an evolutionary coupling method for learning a Markov Randon Field Model from the multiple sequence alignment of a protein family by either state-of-the-art pseudo-likelihood maximization (less accurate) or persistent contrastive divergence (recommended for use with CCMgen).
+CCMpredPy is a fast implementation of an evolutionary coupling method for learning a Markov Randon Field (MRF) Model for a protein family.
+The parameters of the MRF can either be ingerred by pseudo-likelihood maximization or with persistent contrastive divergence.
-The coupling potentials encoded by the learned Markov Random Field model can be used with CCMgen to generate new sequences.
+While state-of-the-art pseudo-likelihood models have consistenly been found to work best for the purpose of predicting residue-residue contacts, models learned with persistent contrastive divergence are much more accurate in their fine statistics and are recommended for the use with CCMgen to generate realistic sequence samples.

+CCMgen is a tool for sampling protein-like sequences from a second-order Markov Randon Field (MRF) model, such as it can be learned with CCMpredPy.
+The residues of generated sequences will obey the selection pressures described by the MRF with pairwise statistical couplings between residue positions.
+Furthermore, CCMgen provides full control over the generation of the synthetic alignment by allowing to specify the evolutionary times and phylogeny along which the sequences are sampled.

 ## License